 Your goals need to be achievable so that they are realistic and something that you can actually accomplish.
 Setting goals that are too high or unrealistic will only lead to frustration and discouragement on your part, so’s important to make sure that your goals are challenging yet achievable.

 Join our non-Facebook online community just for nurses.

 Your goals must be relevant to your career and personal aspirations as a nurse.
 They should also align with the objectives of your organization and the specific needs of your patients.

 A goal should have a specific time frame associated with it so that you can measure your progress and know when you have accomplished it.
 This helps to keep you focused and motivated as you work towards achieving your goal.
 “I will achieve certification in pediatric nursing within one year” is an example of a goal with a set time frame.

-Examples of SMART Goals for Nurse Practitioners
+Examples of SMART Goals for Nurses

 1. I will complete my required CEUs in the next six months.